 Many banks and building societies offer special current accounts for voluntary organisations and charities, and most give free banking if the account is in credit.

-Some things to remember when choosing a current account:
+Here are six things to consider when choosing a current account:

-- Choose a current account which offers the services your organisation needs, e.g. a local branch, internet banking, direct debits etc.
+- Look for a current account which offers the services your organisation needs, e.g. a local branch, fundraising facilities, credit or debit card, etc.

 - Check if your account offers online dual authorisation.
 To protect against fraud, any internet or card payments should be approved by two people for additional security and fraud prevention.